fac-members/fac-slides/src/slides/pre-app-1/index.md

 The pre-apprenticeship is designed to ensure everyone starts the course with the coding fundamentals they need.

+---

-You'll be applying for apprenticeships in <12 weeks.
+You'll be applying for apprenticeships in less than 12 weeks.

 We'll support you to practice for technical interviews and work on your employment profiles.